davbo/blog/content/posts/yara-matching-and-webassembly.md

 This gave me the idea to try and run `yara` in the browser.
 This way if a malicious cryptocurrency miner attempts to load I can detect it and block it.

-The `yara` tool however is written in C/C++.
-Libraries exist for other languages but they seem to link the yara tool.
+The `yara` tools are written in C/C++.
+Libraries exist for other languages but they are mostly bindings against yaralib.
 Since I was only interested in a simple proof-of-concept I decided to try and create my own `yara` implementation.

 ## Parsing yara ##